tegorman13/htw/docs/Analysis/e2-gfm.md

 | Band         |     0.71 |          0.58 |          0.84 | 1.00 |
 | condit\*Band |    -0.06 |         -0.24 |          0.13 | 0.73 |

-Finally, to assess the ability of both conditions to discriminate between velocity bands, we fit a model predicting velocity as a function of training condition and velocity band, with random intercepts and random slopes for each participant.
+*Testing Discrimination.* Finally, to assess the ability of both conditions to discriminate between velocity bands, we fit a model predicting velocity as a function of training condition and velocity band, with random intercepts and random slopes for each participant.
 The full model results are shown in
 <a href="#tbl-e2-bmm-vx" class="quarto-xref">Table 3</a>.
 The overall
 slope on target velocity band predictor was significantly positive, ($\beta$ = 0.71, 95% CrI \[0.58, 0.84\]; pd= 100%), indicating that participants exhibited discrimination between bands.
-The interaction between slope and condition was not significant, ($\beta$ = -0.06, 95% CrI \[-0.24, 0.13\]; pd= `rintCoef2$pd`), suggesting that the two conditions did not differ in their ability to discriminate between bands (see <a href="#fig-e2-test-vx" class="quarto-xref">Figure 5</a>).
+The interaction between slope and condition was not significant, ($\beta$ = -0.06, 95% CrI \[-0.24, 0.13\]; pd= 72.67%), suggesting that the two conditions did not differ in their ability to discriminate between bands (see
+<a href="#fig-e2-test-vx" class="quarto-xref">Figure 4</a>).

 <details class="code-fold">
 <summary>Code</summary>